mediaexplorer74/WinBetaYT/README.md

 ## To Do
 * Create Settings page for "APIkey tuning".
 * fix UI controls (Video quality, etc.)
+* Continue some experiments with "Astoria compatibility" (hardcore!)

 ## License / Reference(s)
 - MIT